White House signals stronger coronavirus precautions, but Trump continues to resist

 Privately, however, career administration officials and mid-level and junior staffers say they are scared — nervous about coming into work and wary of being the next to test positive.

 Some entire corridors of the West Wing were empty Tuesday.
-A number of advisers who said they’d worked in the White House in recent days did not return with Trump back in the building.
+A number of advisers who said they had worked in the White House in recent days did not return with Trump back in the building.

-The president meanwhile, has been pushing to give a national address of some sort, said two people familiar with his discussions.
+The president, meanwhile, has been pushing to give a national address of some sort, said two people familiar with his discussions.
 There were active negotiations Tuesday about the president speaking to the nation that night, although no plan ultimately emerged, one of those people added.

 The White House operations team, the medical unit and the chief of staff’s office have sought to present Trump with a menu of things he can safely do until he’s declared coronavirus-free, a senior administration official said.